-Matt DeLorenzo, business director for Safety io, an MSA Safety company, explains how technology is improving safety via a transformation of the way safety devices are managed, and how operator safety is monitored while at work.
+Matt DeLorenzo, business director of Software Applications at MSA Safety, explains how technology is improving safety via a transformation of the way safety devices are managed, and how operator safety is monitored while at work.

 Improvements in safety, both in practice and equipment, have essentially always stemmed from one thing: the availability of good information.
 In the past, that learning was often observational, based on talking to individuals, or derived from scrutiny or analysis of historic written and pictorial hard copy records.